matsumotominoru/matsumotominoru.github.io/Doc/Git.md

 ### Get a deleted or modified file from specified git commit

 `$ git checkout CommitHash -- FilePath`
-For detail, read [Oh shit, I need to undo my changes to a file!](https://ohshitgit.com/#undo-a-file)
+Restored files will be staged.
+(Head will move to specified commit when omitting `-- FilePath` ) For detail, read [Oh shit, I need to undo my changes to a file!](https://ohshitgit.com/#undo-a-file)

 ### Get changed files only (omit diff)